vitmalina/bela/docs/get.md

-# get
+# closest

-Get one or more DOM elements by a selector or an alias.
+Get one or more DOM elements by a selector.

 ## Syntax